ardislu/solc-metadata/README.md

 Similar to sourcify's metadata playground ([website](https://playground.sourcify.dev/), [GitHub](https://github.com/sourcifyeth/metadata-playground)) but reduced to the bare minimum code.

+> [!WARNING]<br>
+> This tool does not validate the source code retrieved from the bytecode metadata.
+You **MUST** recompile the source code and match it with the on-chain bytecode to confirm the metadata is correct.

 ## Fetch

 By default, the Solidity compiler appends metadata to the end of a smart contract's runtime bytecode.
 A smart contract's runtime bytecode may be fetched from any Ethereum node using the standard JSON-RPC method [`eth_getCode`](https://ethereum.org/en/developers/docs/apis/json-rpc/#eth_getcode).